 I use the information I learn about my competitors as a little tool in my mind.
-For example, a local SEO business in my area advertises SEO performance and page optimization but their own website takes twenty seconds to load.
+For example, a local SEO business in my area advertises SEO performance and page optimization but their website takes twenty seconds to load.
 I also ran speed tests and SEO audits on their customers to get more information.
-This just gives me an insight in to what kind of value my competitors are really offering and if I can offer something better.
+This just gives me an insight into what kind of value my competitors are offering and if I can offer something better.

 For Noctem Media, I have decided to focus our business on performance, SEO, and page optimization because it seems like many of my competitors are not prioritizing this.
 This is the kind of good information you can get from watching your competitors.
 Learn more about our website design services and how they can help your business.

-Competition is good.
-It is healthy for the overall business client and it gives you insights in to what works for other people.
+The competition is good.
+It is healthy for the overall business client and it gives you insights into what works for other people.
 Remember, don’t copy your competition.
 Use the information that you discover and market your product or service accordingly.

 So, what do you do exactly?

 At the end of the day, this is just advice and you get to choose how to go forward with your business and marketing efforts.
 But take this bit of advice… focus on the clients that you do have, deliver on the promises you make to your customers, and provide stellar customer service all the time.

 Take care of your customers and they will take care of you.
 Don’t worry about beating out your business competition.
 Worry about maintaining the client relationships that you do have.

 If you provide awesome customer service, meet your project deadlines and offer something that your competition doesn’t, you will see real growth.
 Your happy customers will tell their friends.

 Dealing with business competition doesn’t have to be a pain.
 It can be done strategically and professionally.